SELECTED NOTABLE CASES

 The Law: California Labor Code §§ 510, 1194 and 1198; IWC Wage Order 4 Section 3 failure to pay overtime, and associated claims for wage statements and final paycheck.

-Conclusion: A six figure settlement in mediation and favorable non-monetary terms.
+Conclusion: A $195,000 settlement in mediation and favorable non-monetary terms.
 The employer is required to pay for all wages “it knew or should have known” were worked.

-Upon his eventual job elimination, he had fully vested in his company’s pension plan, earned a six figure severance package and health benefits, and was eligible for an additional $25,000 if he would waive any and all rights.
-After discussing the situation with our office, he decided to roll the dice and waive the optional severance to pursue his rights.
+Upon his eventual job elimination, he had fully vested in a) his company’s pension plan, b) earned a six figure severance package and health benefits, and was eligible for c) an additional $25,000 if he would waive any and all rights.
+After discussing the situation with our office, he decided to roll the dice and waive c) the optional severance to pursue his rights.

 Our office submitted a demand for unpaid wages and damages to the corporate office in Irvine, California as well as the parent corporation in New York.
 Defendant hired Payne & Fears, a defense firm formed in 1992 with offices in Irvine, Los Angeles, Las Vegas, Phoenix, Salt Lake City, San Francisco, and Silicon Valley.
 The initial response included a counter-offer of $33,000 and some change which was rejected.
-Realizing this battle would require certain resources, our office brought in co-counsel Neil Pedersen and Armond Jackson at Pedersen Law.
-At mediation, defense produced a dozen emails where our Client wrote such statements as “…it’s a good thing you emailed me, I’m usually in bed by 10” and “..I’m usually not up this late….” at around 11PM.
-This was significant because our Client’s claim for overtime included the allegation that he worked during the hours spanning 7PM through 7AM the following day.
-Also, we received discovery requests referencing a dozen casinos, electronic transactions, bank accounts, house accounts, etc. We later came to find out our Client liked to frequent casinos, even during some of these “work hours”.
+Co-counsel, Neil Pedersen and Armond Jackson at Pedersen Law were brought in.
+At mediation, defense produced a dozen emails that presented some damage to some of our claims.
+Also, we received discovery requests referencing a dozen casinos, electronic transactions, bank accounts, house accounts, etc. which seemed interesting and we had no prior understanding of why they would be relevant.
+We later came to find out our Client liked to frequent casinos, even during some of these “work hours”.

-After much negotiation, ultimately defense conceded our Client did work over-time hours that were not compensated.
+After much negotiation, ultimately, we were able to prove and defense conceded, our Client did work over-time hours that were not compensated.
 The only issue remained as to how much over-time was actually compensable.
-Figuring that out required significant analysis, data crunching, and offer of proof.
-Although the deal came extremely close to falling through (because we were so far apart on the settlement figures), the parties eventually did come to an agreement at $195,000.
+Figuring that out required significant analysis, data crunching, and of course weighing of the new information discovered in mediation.
+Although the deal came extremely close to falling through (because we were so far apart on the settlement figures), the parties eventually did come to an agreement at a healthy six figures.

 III.
 Can the employer be held responsible for sexual harassment even if the plaintiff was not the target of the unwanted sexual behavior?